-Treatment for substance use and addiction may involve medications in some cases, but behavioral therapy is the backbone.
+Treatment and rehab for substance use and addiction may involve medications in some cases, but behavioral therapy is the backbone.
 This kind of therapy teaches people how to recognize their negative thoughts and behaviors, how to change them, and how to use healthy strategies for coping with negative emotions and avoiding using substances in the future.
 Treatment may also include overall wellness and alternative therapy programs including nutrition, exercise, meditation, art or music therapy, and more.

 Drug abuse is damaging to individuals, to their physical and mental health, to their futures, and to their relationships with families and loved ones.
 The signs of drug abuse can be hidden to some extent, but if you suspect someone you care about is using, don’t hesitate to offer help and to ask others to step in as well so that he or she can get needed treatment.